hrbrmstr/radviz/README.md

 This is a super-basic widget that's looking for a home (i.e pls take over development! :-)

+NOTE: The tooltip `<div>` is not uniquely id'd so that means weird behavior with multiples of these on one page.

+File an issue with the parent JS lib if you want to work on tooltips.

 The following functions are implemented:

 - `add_color`:	Add color to the charts